OMaraLab/hoarder/README.md

 * You should also include other commonly used references to your protein, such as a uniprot id.
 For human GlyT2, you would also include ` - protein-SLC6A5` and ` - uniprot-Q761U9`

-* If your protein structure came from the PDB, include a tag for the four letter pdb code.  for example, if your simulation used [this PDB structure of drosophila DAT](https://www.rcsb.org/structure/4m48) you would include the tag ` - pdb-4M48`.
+* If your protein structure came from the PDB, include a tag for the four letter pdb code.  for example, if your simulation used [this PDB structure of *Drosophila* DAT](https://www.rcsb.org/structure/4m48) you would include the tag ` - pdb-4M48`.

 * If your system includes solvent, uou should have a tag related to the specific solvent model used.
 For example, if you used the SPC water model, you would change ` - molecule-SOL` to ` - solvent-SPC`.
 If you used martini polarizable water, you might use ` - solvent-Martini 2 PW`.
 If you used martini2 coarse grain water with antifreze, you might use ` - solvent-Martini 2 W` ` - solvent-Martini 2 WF`.